 Audits are carried out based on the Internal Audit Plan approved by the ARMC.
 The audit plan is developed based on the risk profiles identified in accordance with the Group's Risk Management Framework in consultation with the Management Team.
-The audit reports which highlight significant findings, audit opinions or conclusions and audit recommendations in respect of the effectiveness of governance, risk management and internal control processes are presented to the RCW and the ARMC at their quarterly meetings.
+The audit reports which highlight significant findings and audit recommendations in respect on the effectiveness of governance, risk management and internal control processes are presented to the RCW and the ARMC at their quarterly meetings.

-Details of activities carried out by the Internal Audit function during FY2021 are further disclosed in the Audit & Risk Management Committee Report.
+Details of activities carried out by the Internal Audit function during FY2022 are further disclosed in the Audit & Risk Management Committee Report.